Heartland Flyer

 The Heartland Flyer is a daily passenger train that follows a 206 mi route between Oklahoma City, Oklahoma, and Fort Worth, Texas.
-It is operated by Amtrak and jointly funded by the states of Oklahoma and Texas.
+It is operated by Amtrak and was jointly funded by the states of Oklahoma and Texas.

 The train's daily round-trip begins in Oklahoma City in the morning and reaches Fort Worth in the early afternoon.
 It leaves Fort Worth during the afternoon rush for an evening return to Oklahoma City.
-Future plans call for the train's northern terminus to be extended from Oklahoma City to Newton, Kansas with increased frequency along the original route by 2029.